Luggage Transported Walking Holiday

-Starting in the north east of La Palma and finishing in the mid-west of the island, our luggage-transported walking holiday will take you through the laurisilva forest of Los Tilos and along the the ancient route of El Camino Real.
-With five different lodgings along the way, your luggage is transported for you so that you can enjoy the freedom of trail.
+Starting in the north east of La Palma and finishing in the mid-west of the island, our walking holiday will take you through the laurisilva forest of Los Tilos and along the the ancient route of El Camino Real.
+With five different lodgings along the way, you can choose to have your luggage transported for you so that you can enjoy the freedom of trail.

 Day One - Arrival